ajibolapeters/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a command that finds all empty files and directories in the current directory and all sub-directories.
 Only the names of the files and directories should be displayed (not the entire path).
 Hidden files should be listed, One file name per line, The listing should end with a new line
 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
-Create a script that decodes acrostics that use the first letter of each line
+Create a script that decodes acrostics that use the first letter of each line Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top